aaronlabeau/NewWorld/Locations.md

 #### Milui Núr Tul (Bay Area - San Francisco)

-- **Description**:  Elves that have left the promise land and take home here.
-Other races do live here but not as common (10% human, 10% halfing, 30% half-elf 50% Elf)
+- **Description**:  Wood Elves that have left the promise land and take home here.
+Other races do live here but not as common (5% human, 5% halfing, 10% tabaxi, 30% half-elf 50% Elf)
 - **Races**:  Human, halfing, half-elf, tabaxi
 - **Population**: < 20,000